tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 	}
 ```

 The above code demonstrates declaration of scoped pointers.
-Use the references below:
+Use the references below for brief explanation:

 <ol>
-<li>REF 1: Make sure to inlcude the boost library for the scoped pointer
+<li>REF 1: Make sure to inlcude the <code>boost library</code> for the scoped pointer
 <li>REF 2: Scoped pointer declared as a class variable
 <li>REF 3: Scoped pointer initialized in a constructor
 <li>REF 4: Scoped pointer declared as a function variable
-<li>REF 5: Built in `swap` function.
+<li>REF 5: Built in <code>swap</code> function.
 It swaps the implicit and explicit parameters
-<li>REF 6: Built in `reset` function.
+<li>REF 6: Built in <code>reset</code> function.
 It resets the smart pointer to whatever you like.
 </ol>

 Quick Notes (see above for visual):